 Money flying out of the machine.
 The winners smiling.
 Most likely night-time.
 No, I’m not describing the Vegas Strip at peak time.
 I’m describing the ATM around the corner from where you are now.
-But before you jump up from your seat to cash in on the thousands of dollars coming out of the machine, I should warn you that this is the result of an ATM attack.
+However, before you jump up from your seat to cash in on the thousands of dollars coming out of the machine, you should be warned that this is the result of an ATM attack.
 ATM jackpotting allows hackers to, well, hit the jackpot.
-These attacks are commonly seen in Europe but pose a real threat to the rest of the world and are carried out by simple devices, known as black boxes.
+These attacks are commonly seen in Europe but pose a real threat to the rest of the world.
+They are carried out by simple devices, known as black boxes.
 So, if you are strapped for cash, read carefully because soon you will know exactly how to hit the jackpot.
 And you won’t need to travel to Vegas to do it.

 An ATM is made up of two main parts: the cabinet and the safe.
 The former is the main body, and holds the ATM computer, which is connected to all the other devices.
 Luckily for you, the cabinet is practically unprotected, making it easy to gain access.
 The latter is more secure and contains only the cash dispenser and cash acceptance module.
 Yes, the cash dispenser is the most important part in this whole operation, but thankfully you will only need access to the cash dispenser cable, which is located outside the safe, to successfully execute this attack.